-self-deprecation of a man in power - ExBulletin
+Self-deprecation of a man in power - ExBulletin

 Politics

-However, this cobblestone of almost 800 pages, written in the first person by the ex-leader expelled, mid-term, from Downing Street, in a humiliating manner, after the partygate scandal (the parties organized in ministers during confinements), does not contain neither revelations nor mea culpa or reflections on the reasons for his failures.
+However, the reading of almost 800 pages, written in the first person by the humiliating former leader ousted from Downing Street mid-term after the “Partygate” scandal (the parties organized in ministries during confinements), does not contain no revelations, no mea culpa or reflections on the reasons for his failures.

-Boris Johnson, who began his career as a journalist first at Timesthen at Daily Telegraph and at Spectatorthe three main opinion journals of the British right, undeniably knows how to grab the reader's attention.
-From his legal standoff with the spider woman, Brenda Hale, President of the British Supreme Court (who declared her suspension of Parliament illegal in September 2019) to his family vacation in Canada cut short in the summer of 2011 because of the London mobs, the politician multiplies the stakes in situation to avoid an overly chronological story.
+Johnson, who began his career as a journalist at Timesthen at Daily Telegraph and the Spectatorthe three main opinion journals of the British right undeniably know how to capture the reader's attention.
+From her legal battle with 'Spiderwoman' Brenda Hale, Chief Justice of the UK (who, while wearing a large spider brooch, declared her suspension of Parliament illegal in September 2019) to her family vacation in Canada cut short in the summer of 2011. due to the riots in London, the politician multiplies the scenarios to avoid an overly chronological story.

 Lies about Brexit

-The ex-mayor of London, with his characteristic appearance, shaggy hair, rumpled suit and worn shoes, seems to play his character to the point of caricature.
-He is always ready to tell a joke, admit a blunder, he takes nothing or no one seriously, starting with himself.
-He spares the reader no detail, notably the ridiculous episode of the zip line, on which he got stuck in the summer of 2012 during the London Olympics, after having launched to attract the attention of the British who he did not find enthusiastic enough.
+The ex-mayor of London, with his characteristic look, shaggy hair, rumpled suit, worn shoes, seems to play his character to the point of caricature.
+He is always ready to tell a joke, to admit a blunder, and he takes nothing or no one seriously, starting with himself.
+He spared the reader no details, including the ridiculous episode of the zip line he got stuck on during the London 2012 Summer Olympics after jumping on it to attract the attention of British people who he didn't find enthusiastic enough.

-He also has great fun recounting this telephone call from Downing Street, a few years later, while he was at the urinals of the House of Commons: it was the Prime Minister, Theresa May, who was trying to contact him to offer him the post of Minister for Business. foreigners Reading him, one almost has the impression of hearing him speak: he multiplies the exclamations, the lurches, the quotations from the classical Greek authors, whom he reveres.
+He also had great fun recounting this telephone call from Downing Street a few years later, when he was at the urinals of the House of Commons: it was the Prime Minister, Theresa May, who was trying to contact him to offer him the post of Minister of Foreign Affairs.
+Reading him, we almost have the impression of hearing him speak: he multiplies the exclamations, the deviations and the quotations from the classical Greek authors, whom he venerates.

-Mr. Johnson, who resigned from the House of Commons in June 2023 (before being disavowed by the conclusions of a parliamentary inquiry into partygate), gives lengthy developments to Brexit, of which he was one of the main advocates.
-However, he never questions the reasons why, according to all the polls, a majority of British people now disavow the divorce from the European Union.
-The ex-leader certainly cites Frosty, alias David Frost, his negotiator with the Europeans, but it is to ecstasy about his diplomatic talents.
+Johnson, who resigned from the House of Commons in June 2023 (before being disavowed by the findings of a parliamentary inquiry into “Partygate”), spoke at length about Brexit, of which he was one of the main defenders.
+However, he never asked himself why, if all the polls are to be believed, a majority of Britons now disavow the divorce from the European Union.
+The former leader did quote “Frosty”, aka David Frost, his negotiator with the Europeans, but it was only to praise his diplomatic skills.

 |